avoajaugochukwu/techwizerd.com/content/posts/hugo-github-pages-setup.md

 ```
 hugo server
 ```
 This will start the Hugo server.
-Visit the ```localhost``` URL where Hugo says the site is running.
-And you should see this.
+It will show you the ```localhost``` URL to visit where Hugo says the site is running.
+And you should see this:

 ![test.com default page](/img/test.com_default_page.png)